 Secondary School Achievers Receive Council Awards

-The seven recipients were presented with awards from the 2018 Secondary School Achievers fund by the Hurunui District Council Mayor, Winton Dalley, at a special ceremony in Greta Valley last night.
+The recipients were presented with their awards for the 2019 Secondary School Achievers Fund by the Hurunui District Council Mayor, Marie Black, at a special ceremony in Greta Valley last night.